taneltorn/CoverHunterFolkERA/README.md

 If you are running on a CUDA platform, the `make_deterministic()` function in tools.train_tune may have significant performance disadvantages for you.
 Consider whether you'd rather comment out that line and instead run enough different random seeds to compensate for non-deterministic training behavior so that you can reliably compare results between different hyperparameter settings.

+Tip for deep learning newbies: A good AI assistant can help greatly with hyperparameter tuning advice.
+Give it this project's files, the hyperparameters you tried, and the corresponding screenshots of your resulting Tensorboard validation loss and testset mAP metrics.
+Then ask it for advice on what to try next.

 ## Evaluation

 This script evaluates your trained model by providing standard mAP (mean average precision) and MR1 (mean rank one) training metrics, plus an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).